Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ### Pretty Little Thing

 We see all these references to `plt`.
-Looking this up, it turns out that the PLT has a table with pointers to the real locations of functions.
+The Internet informs us that the PLT has a table with pointers to the real locations of functions.

-Why would we not know where printf is?
-Aha we need to remember this is from libc.
-In fact it says it in the dump that this is defined from GLIBC version 2.3.4.
+Why would we not know where `printf` is?
+We must remember this function is from `libc`.
+In fact, the dump notes `printf` is defined from GLIBC version 2.3.4.

-So we have debunked the theory that printf is a normal function call.
-What is it?
-No matter how hard you try to find a definition of `printf` in the objdump, you will not be able to find anything.
+We have debunked the theory that `printf` is a normal function call.
+Then what is it?
+You will be unable to find a definition of `printf` in the binary, regardless of how hard you look.

 > Student: how can I be sure `printf` is *actually* a part of libc?
-You're a rando on the internet, not my teacher.
+You're just some rando on the internet, not my teacher. :clown:

 Spoken like a true skeptic.
-(Reed University).
-So if we are looking at every instruction in our binary and can't find printf, then what is happening?
-When I run a binary, all the OS does is go to main() and then start executing instructions.
-My entire binary has been printed, so something is wrong with objdump.
+When I run a binary, all the OS does is go to `main()` and then start executing instructions.
+My entire binary has been printed, so something is wrong with `objdump`.

 Alas, another twist in the road.
-First one nitpick -- main() is not the first thing that runs.
-If you look at the dump you will see something called `_start` that calls some libc main.
+First one nitpick -- `main()` is not the first thing that runs.
+The dump has a `_start` symbol which is the entrypoint that `libc` uses to call `main`.
 (TODO: find execve in kernel and look for _start.)
 Yes, it is the case that we have the whole binary.
 Think back to when we opened `a.out` in `vim`.
 Did we see something in addition to some uninterpretable binary?
 Hint: at the start and end of the file.

 ### Return of the Elves

 Yes!
 There are ELF headers.
+The Internet reveals that ELF is a file format.
+The `readelf` tool is used to inspect ELF headers.
-Let's look at those for some hints about printf.
-Looking this up tells us we can read elf headers
+Let's look at this data for hints about our elusive `printf`.

 The `man` page suggests to use `-a` to print all headers.
 We can use our newfound knowledge of PLTs to `grep` for `plt`.
 This leads us to the "Relocation section" of the `readelf` output.
-For readability, we can print just this section and inspect it manually.
+For readability, we can print this one section and inspect it.

 ```c
 $ readelf -r ./a.out